pandaro/closed_by_key/readme.txt

 How to:
 CHEST:
--In the trunk you will find his key;Take it, and put it in your inventory.
+-place the chest; in your inventory you find the key.
 -If you remove the chest: the key is still valid
 -if you lose the key: forget your chest!